 Robert Burns, our national Bard, wrote the famous poem “Address to a Haggis” to celebrate his appreciation of our national dish.
 As a result, Burns and Haggis will be forever linked.

 The address is performed before guests dine on a haggis course.
 A “Chieftain Haggis” will be piped in before a theatrical recital of the poem is performed.
 Once the haggis has been cut, guests are asked to join the piper in toasting the haggis with a wee dram of whisky.

 The Clan perform sensational fighting and swordsmanship displays using a variety of traditional weapons, adding an authentic medieval flavour to any Scottish event.
 Axes, claymores and broadswords clash and sparks fly as the clansmen battle in fully choreographed fight sequences that will leave you breathless.

-The Clan come dressed in old style kilts, and we can arrange for you to handle the weapons and try the kilts on themselves.
+The Clan come dressed in old style kilts.
+We can arrange for you to handle the weapons and try the kilts on themselves.
 If any of the guests are brave they may even get the opportunity to do battle with the Clan.
-Depending on your venue the Clan can form a guard of honour, guide your guests home with flaming torches, set up a medieval camp and even stage an ambush of your coaches!
+Depending on your venue the Clan can form a guard of honour, guide your guests home with flaming torches.
+Set up a medieval camp and even stage an ambush of your coaches!

 Magicians and Illusionists